-The Connecting British Columbia program provides funding for the expansion of cellular networks in B.C. $14.9 million has been allocated so far to improve cellular connectivity on highways which will connect 429 highway kilometres and 27 rest areas, including 252 kilometres and three rest areas along Highway 16 – the Highway of Tears.
-(As of April 2021)
+The Connecting British Columbia program initially provided funding for the expansion of cellular networks in B.C. $15 million has been allocated so far to improve cellular connectivity on highways.
+So far this has connected 532 highway kilometres and 30 rest areas, including 252 kilometres and two rest areas along Highway 16 – the Highway of Tears (as of August 2023).

-To find more information and an interactive map to discover cellular projects in your community funded through the Connecting British Columbia program, see our funded projects web page.
+To find more information and an interactive map to discover cellular projects in your community funded by the Province, see our funded projects web page.